catberry/catberry/docs/index.md

 Also you can inject just `$serviceLocator` and resolve everything you want directly from locator.

-It is really important not to make loops in grapth of dependencies.
+It is really important not to make loops in graph of dependencies.
 It causes infinite recursion and just kills your application.

 Please keep in mind that config fields can be injected only side by side